David Černý: Career

 Černý gained notoriety in 1991 by painting pink a Soviet tank that served as a war memorial in central Prague.
 His act of civil disobedience was considered vandalism, and he was briefly arrested.
 Another of Černý's conspicuous contributions to Prague is Tower Babies (2000), a series of cast figures of crawling infants attached to Žižkov Television Tower.

 In 2005 Černý created Shark, an image of Saddam Hussein in a tank of formaldehyde; the piece was presented at the second Prague Biennale that same year.
 Shark is a direct parody of the 1991 work The Physical Impossibility of Death in the Mind of Someone Living by Damien Hirst.
 In 2006 the piece was banned in Middelkerke, Belgium; in Bielsko-Biała, Poland; and also in the German town of Büdelsdorf.
 The mayor of Middelkerke, Michel Landuyt, admitted that he was worried that the exhibit could "shock people, including Muslims" in a year already marred by tensions associated with Danish cartoons depicting the prophet Mohammed.

 The deputy mayor of Bielsko-Biała, Zbigniew Michniowski, contacted the city-funded gallery, galeria BWA, on 9 September 2006, and threatened dire consequences if the artwork was not removed promptly.
 In response, Shark was transported to the Szara Gallery, in the nearby town of Cieszyn.
 Its mayor, Bogdan Ficek, distanced himself from Bielsko-Biała's position, saying, "I cannot see any reason a politician should censor art".
 Later, Tatxo Benet added it to his Censored Art Collection.
-It is displayed at the Museu de l'Art Prohibit in Barcelona, Spain.
+It was then displayed at the Museu de l'Art Prohibit in Barcelona, Spain, until its closure in July 2025.

 Černý's statue METALmorphosis is on display in Charlotte, North Carolina.
 He created a similar outdoor sculpture in 2014, in Prague, called Head of Franz Kafka.

 His Entropa, presented to mark the Czech presidency of the Council of the European Union during the first half of 2009, attracted controversy both for its stereotyped depictions of the various EU member states, and because it turned out to have been created by Černý and two friends rather than, as promised, being a collaboration between artists from each of the member states.
 Some EU member states reacted negatively to the depiction of their country.
 For instance, Bulgaria decided to summon the Czech ambassador to Sofia in order to discuss the illustration of the Balkan country as a collection of squat toilets.
 Meanwhile, the Bulgarian permanent representative to the EU allegedly said, "It is a humiliation for the Bulgarian nation and an offense to our national dignity."